ShirinMjr/u2_express_intro_and_middleware/README.md

  - GET /movies            Response content: A JSON object that contains an array of 3 objects, each one containing a movie's name, release date, and durationInMinutes
 ```

-## Route Parameters

-If you consider two URLs:

-- wizardingworld.com/article/top-ten-wizards-all-time
-- wizardingworld.com/article/draco-malfoy-villain-or-victim

-You could safely assume that both of these URLs are articles, just with different [URL slugs](https://en.wikipedia.org/wiki/Clean_URL#Slug): `top-ten-wizards-all-time` and `draco-malfoy-villain-or-victim`.
-By convention, if a part of the URL contains two words, we join them with `-`.
-This is known as "sluggifying".

 ## Dynamic Endpoints

 In Express, we can create dynamic endpoints by using the in built in `request` object.